tommie/tommie.github.io/_drafts/2021-09-04-docker-and-ufw.md

 you remember to update the rules.
 This is a POLA violation, and a security concern.

-The one thing this solution does wrong is the changes to `before.init`.
+The one thing this solution does really wrong is the changes to `before.init`.
 UFW itself is careful
 [not to remove rules](https://git.launchpad.net/ufw/tree/src/ufw-init-functions#n95) it's added to built-in chains.
-We (from the PoV of UFW) should now consider `DOCKER-USER` a built-in chain, so flushing that without `$MANAGE_BUILTINS` feels wrong.
+We (from the PoV of UFW) should now consider `DOCKER-USER` a built-in chain, so flushing that without requiring `$MANAGE_BUILTINS` feels wrong.
 Deleting `ufw-user-input` is wrong for the same reason.

 ### Ferm